3springs/np_vs_kriging/readme.md

 Quick test of Neural Processes vs Kriging (Gaussian Processes).

 The results look promising in terms of gridding fit.
 You can likely get a good result with a better scalability than Kriging (O(x) vs O($x^3$)).

-However, it does show some neural network like behviour: where it wildly extrapolates at the edges instead of returning to the mean.
+However, it does show some neural network like behviour: where it extrapolates at the edges instead of returning to the mean.
+It does not extrapolate outside of the min and max of the context input data however.

 # Results